Mastering Cookie Textures: How to Use the 1,2,3 Rule for Perfect Hard, Crispy, and Soft Cookies

 Ratio Adjustments:

-• Maintain the standard 2 parts fat (preferably butter)
+• Use the standard amount of 2 parts fat (butter preferred)

-• Add 1 tablespoon of milk or an extra egg yolk
+• Add 1 tablespoon of milk or 1 extra egg yolk

 Baking Technique:

-• Remove from oven when centers still look slightly underdone
+• Take them out of the oven when the centers are still slightly underdone

 • Cool on the baking sheet for 5 minutes before transferring